 With the economic downturn, it is possible that Start Early may experience a decline in contribution and other revenue.
-To mitigate the financial impact of the pandemic, Start Early applied for and received a PPP loan in the amount of \$5,571,900, as described in Note 11, and implemented a cost reduction plan primarily resulting in a reduction of workforce and other general operating expenses.
-In addition, foundational and individual funders supported Start Early by providing \$150,000 directly to families and approximately \$762,000 to support Start Early activities related to areas impacted by the pandemic.
-Also, the U.S. Department of Health and Human Services Administration for Children and Families awarded \$986,956 to prevent, prepare for, and respond to coronavirus disease.
+To mitigate the financial impact of the pandemic, Start Early applied for and received a PPP loan in the amount of \$5,487,531, as described in Note 11, and implemented a cost reduction plan primarily resulting in a reduction of workforce and other general operating expenses.
+Since the start of the pandemic and through fiscal year 2021, foundational and individual funders supported Start Early by providing \$695,925 of emergency relief funds for families.
+Additionally, the U.S. Department of Health and Human Services Administration for Children and Families has awarded \$4,625,277 to prevent, prepare for, and respond to coronavirus disease.